aaronbloomfield/pdr/uva/old/syllabus-fall-2016.md

 **Exams:** There will be two midterm exams held during laboratory sessions (combined worth 30% of the final grade) and one final exam (worth 25% of the final grade).
 Note that we hope (but do not guarantee!) to have the first exam returned before the SEAS drop date of Tuesday, October 13th.

-- Midterm Exam 1: Tuesday, February 21st, during lab session in Olsson 001
+- Midterm Exam 1: Tuesday, September 27th, during lab session in Olsson 001
-- Midterm Exam 2: Tuesday, April 4th, during lab session in Olsson 001
+- Midterm Exam 2: Tuesday, November 8th, during lab session in Olsson 001
-- Final Exam: Saturday, May 6th from 7 p.m. to 10 p.m. in Rice 130 and/or Wilson 301
+- Final Exam: Friday, December 9th from 7 p.m. to 10 p.m. in Gilmer 130 and/or Olsson 120
-    - This is a common exam time, and conflicts with APMA 3110, ECON 2020 (sections 001 and 002 only), and MATH 3100 (sections 002 and 003 only)
+    - This is a common exam time, and conflicts with BIOL 2100; CS 2110; KOR 1010, 2010 and 3010; and STAT 2120 and 3120
     - Information about confliting exams will be dealt with later in the semester

 Under **NO** circumstances will anybody be allowed to take the final exam early.
 You may **ONLY** request to take the final exam at a different time if you have a final exam **CONFLICT**, not a busy final exam schedule.
 Since it is a common exam time, the only conflicts are the courses listed above.